JuliaHEP/UnROOT.jl/paper/paper.md

 performant and maintainable at the same time while still being user-friendly and logically structured.
-Using a `Python` front-end and dancing across language barriers also hinders the ability to parallelize tasks down to event level, the existing usage often rely on chunk or even file level parallelization.
-Finally, newer techniques such as automatic differentiation also works more smoothly without language barriers, allows physicists to DIY algorithms themselves.
+Using a `Python` front-end and dancing across language barriers also hinders the ability to parallelize tasks down to event level, the existing usage often relies on chunk or even file level parallelization.
+Finally, newer techniques such as automatic differentiation also works more smoothly without language barriers, allowing physicists to develope algorithms.
 With Julia's active auto diff community [^1], we expect `UnROOT.jl` to be one of the pillar stone for physicists.

 `UnROOT.jl` attempts to solve all of the above by choosing Julia, a